 - Scouting – affecting total striking power, and representing the fraction of the enemy that a side can actually engage based on sensor range or precision, off-board scouting assets, etc. For instance, a side with a scouting coefficient of ‘0.5’ would only be able to engage one half of the enemy fleet successfully, so its striking power would be reduced by 50%.

 - Defensive alertness – like scouting, but affecting defensive firepower instead.
 Used to reflect how prepared a group is to successfully fend off an attack.

 - Training – affecting both striking and defensive power.

 - Weapon reliability and accuracy – affecting the probability that shots (offensive or defensive) will hit, to reflect imperfect guidance or firing solutions, manufacturing flaws, etc.

 Jeffrey R. Cares provides a variety of scenarios between Knox-class frigates using this kind of embellished model, and data gathered from NAVTAG exercises, in his 1990 paper The fundamentals of salvo warfare.
-Here is one such scenario taken from page 23 (Scen.
+Here is one such encounter taken from page 23 (Scen.
 VI):

-Cruise missiles in the scenario are assigned an accuracy of 0.61 (roughly three fifths are expected to hit) while defences are given an effectiveness of 0.35.
+Cruise missiles in the model are assigned an accuracy of 0.61 (roughly three fifths are expected to hit) while defences are given an effectiveness of 0.35.
 These numbers are obtained from the results of the NAVTAG simulation.

 The engagement, plotted in our own Python implementation: